dwarvesf/react-native-boilerplate/docs/TECH_ECOSYSTEM.md

 ## Architecture

 Most of frontend applications consist of four layers: Service connector, State management, Logic and UI.
-We opinionate about the technology for each layer with a guarantee of production readiness.
+We opinionated about the technology for each layer with a guarantee of production readiness.

 <View style={Style.s({cen: true})}>